Cyprus, Guide • 3 min read • Published on July 26th, 2018

 Cyprus is place for romantics and hardcore tourists, as it is dotted with castles, churches, monasteries, mosaics, white-sand beaches and the bluest of seas.
 In fact, legend states that Marc Antony thought the island is so fragrant that he gave it to Cleopatra, and Richard the Lionheart, briefly put down his crossbow to marry right here.
 And how can you miss out on the Troodos Geopark, which is a famous attraction and top draw for tourists.

 Bus transport times usually change during peak season (June to October).
 Public-transport frequency decreases, together with tourist demand, during off-peak times.
-This is particularly problematic with mountain destinations, where the buses sometimes don’t run at all.
+This is particularly problematic with mountain destinations, where the Cyprus Buses sometimes don’t run at all.
 So before departure in quieter months please check all transport times via the bus company’s website.

 The capital city of the Republic of Cyprus is teeming with cultural significance.
 It is a curious and fascinating mix of vibrant street life, confronting division and rich history.
 Sights of interest mostly lie within the snowflake-shaped Venetian walls.
 Inside the Old City, the lively, contemporary cafe and bar scene punches well above its weight for a city so small, while a bundle of museums and a series of looping lanes lined with colonial-era buildings, churches and mosques reveal an evocative history.